<< Go Back up to Region ‘United Kingdom: outside London’

 The theatre was also originally fitted with a central vacuum cleaning plant, with taps to all areas of the auditorium, stage, offices, and even the grid/gridiron above the stage!

 Portobello-born Harry Lauder was a regular performer on the King’s stage in the 1920s, including at the height of his fame when he was one of the highest paid performers in the world.
-Lauder was knighted in 1919 for his tireless work organizing entertainment for the troops in the World War I. A plaque, presented by the British Music Hall Society Link opens in new window and located in the foyer of the King’s, commemorates Lauder’s long association with the theatre.
+Lauder was knighted in 1919 for his tireless work organizing entertainment for the troops in the First World War.
+A plaque, presented by the British Music Hall Society Link opens in new window and located in the foyer of the King’s, commemorates Lauder’s long association with the theatre.

-The famous Half Past Eight variety shows played the summer season at the King’s starting in 1934, to capacity audiences with stars including Dave Willis, Harry Gordon, Stanley Baxter, Rikki Fulton, and Jimmy Logan.
+The famous Half Past Eight variety shows played the Summer season at the King’s starting in 1934, to capacity audiences with stars including Dave Willis, Harry Gordon, Stanley Baxter, Rikki Fulton, and Jimmy Logan.

 King’s Theatre in the 20th century